Morgan Stanley's second-quarter 2014 adjusted earnings from

 drivers.
 Additionally, enhanced capital deployment activities

 reflect a solid balance sheet position.
 Nevertheless, there are

-Nevertheless, there are concerns about the company's financials
+concerns about the company's financials being pressurized by the

-being affected by the new capital requirements, increased costs and
+new capital requirements, elevated costs and an intense pricing

 Founded in 1935 and incorporated under the laws of the State of

 Delaware in 1981, Morgan Stanley is the leading financial services